Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

-Autism Spectrum Disorder (ASD) is a complex and multi-layered neurological disorder that manifests differently from person to person.
+Autism Spectrum Disorder (ASD) is a complex and multi-layered neurological variation that manifests differently from person to person.
 This creates a challenge when determining how to teach autistic children.
 Although each child is an individual who responds to teaching methods differently, there are a few strategies that are generally applied to help autistic children succeed in educational goals.
 These strategies build on the characteristics of autism, including differences in communication, social skills, behavior, and sensory issues.

-Part 1 of 4: Using Strategies to Help with Communication
+Part1 : Using Strategies to Help with Communication

 - Learn to accept that autistic children may always have differences, and should not be evaluated on the same basis as their neurotypical classmates.
-Autistic children should be evaluated in relation to their own grown and learning over time.
+Autistic children should be evaluated in relation to their own grown and learning over time

 - If the child can read, write down the instructions.
 If the child is still learning, written instructions with pictures might help.

-- Give instructions in small steps.
+- Give instructions in small steps, and use short sentences whenever possible.

 - Children who cannot read yet will associate printed words with spoken words.
 Furthermore, autistic children sometimes have difficulty processing spoken words, especially those from TVs, and children who can read may benefit from being able to see the words as well as hear them.